Post by Sanjay Nasta

 Today E-Learning Council interviews Mayra Aixa Villar, an instructional designer from Argentina who is focused on helping organizations harness the potential of mobile for learning solutions.
 Mayra first came to our attention because of posts on ASTD's blog on the Fundamental Considerations for Designing mLearning solutions.

-ELC: Could you tell our readers a little bit about your background?
+ELC: Mayra, can you tell me a bit about yourself?

 Mayra: I started to research e-learning in 2009, the research was part of my M.A. thesis on Applied Linguistics (sub-field Computer Assisted Language Learning) and this allowed me to be appointed by the United Nations to evaluate some eLearning and instructor-led courses as an intern in 2010.
 That year, I also prepared some interactive presentations and I started to learn how to use rapid elearning authoring tools such as Articulate Studio and Adobe Captivate.
 Last year, it was pretty intensive as I could apply the knowledge and skills acquired to real projects, and I worked as a freelance Instructional Designer for two IT companies here in Argentina.
 So, ID has been a step-by-step process for me (I have also been teacher/instructor since 2004).

 ELC: Last year you got interested in Mobile.

 Mayra: Yes, at the end of last year.